Illustrating the Book... Storyboarding.

-Once the direction of the images for a book is settled, step one in the art-process of illustrating a kids' book comes with the storyboard.
-Some call these sketches "the roughs", but whatever they're called they are a whole bunch of things: style, format, continuity, composition, interpretation, character development, environment...
+Once the direction and general style of the images for a book are settled, step one in the art-process of illustrating a kids' book comes with the storyboard.
+Storyboarding solves the most basic issues in the appearance of the bookare a whole bunch of things: style, format, continuity, composition, interpretation, character development, environment... and so forth.

 Many artists do their storyboards as tiny thumbnails.
-I do thumbnails for myself to work out problems and form questions, but I do my storyboards; which will be seen by the publisher and their designer, to the size of the book, in black and white, essentially creating a dummy-form of the book.
+I do thumbnails for myself to work out problems and form questions, but I do my storyboards; which will be seen by the publisher, to the size of the book, in black and white, essentially creating a dummy-form of the book.
 The storyboards are where everything shakes out for the illustrator and the publisher.
-In this case, I had problems with the order of the book because originally, on the first page, the adult put the child to bed.
-Soooo... if the kid is in bed and asleep, now what?
-A good illustrator will point these things out to the publisher, not just accept and fake it somehow.

 Thanks for stopping by.